verbosemode/confplate/README.md

 ConfPlate is a configuration file generator.
 After doing some configurations over and over again I got bored and built this script.
-Boring tasks often lead to mistakes in configurations which you want to avaoid I assume.
+Boring tasks often lead to mistakes in configurations which you want to avoid I assume.

 The script is based on Python and uses Jinja2 as template language.
 Due to the lack of error handling and not enough testing some features supported by Jinja2 might not work (template inheritence, for loops, ...) yet.